aglover/droid-migrate/README.md

 ```
 $> droid-migrate generate down
 ```

+You can read my blog entry entitled [Introducing Android Migrations](http://thediscoblog.com/blog/2013/07/24/introducing-android-migrations/) for a detailed tutorial or you can read on.

+## Why do I need Droid Migrate?

 [Rails migrations](http://guides.rubyonrails.org/migrations.html) are beautiful.
 Progressive database changes are nicely encapsulated in _migrations_, which can be applied for both upgrades and rollbacks.
 When I started working on an Android app that made use of SQLite, I found myself wishing for the same facility.